mdn/content/files/en-us/web/api/fontface/index.md

 The **`FontFace`** interface of the [CSS Font Loading API](/en-US/docs/Web/API/CSS_Font_Loading_API) represents a single usable font face.

-The interface defines the source of a font face, either a URL to an external resource or a buffer, and font properties such as the style, weight, and so on.
+This interface defines the source of a font face, either a URL to an external resource or a buffer, and font properties such as `style`, `weight`, and so on.
 For URL font sources it allows authors to trigger when the remote font is fetched and loaded, and to track loading status.

 ## Constructor